 Paris sous l’Occupation

-I assisted a French faculty member in creating an interactive digital map for her course on Paris during the German Occupation, which now lives on the Omeka site, Paris sous l’Occupation.
+I have worked with a Senior Lecturer at Penn in building an interactive digital map in Neatline, now including student-created 360° videos, for her course on Paris during the German Occupation, which lives on the Omeka site, Paris sous l’Occupation.